Version 3.12.0

 Here are some questions that the GM can ask to help develop the PC.
 They are just examples, though, so don't feel like you need to follow the list.
 The goal is just to get a feel for who the character is and what they do.

-Instead of traits a player character is defined by cliches, broad collections of behaviors and abilities.
+Instead of traits a player character can be defined by cliches, broad collections of behaviors and abilities.
 Some sources of cliches are:

 These categories are meant as examples, not requirements.
 Players should feel free to come up with cliches that don't necessarily map to any of these categories.